psaikido/hugle.uk/pages/yarn/312-finger-ring.md

 that has to be handled carefully

-on this occassion
+on this occasion
 a guy was about to swallow
-a mouthful of champaigne
+a mouthful of champagne
 and managed to snort it